-A. The CROSSWORD Method
+A. CROSSWORD Method

 Let somebody tries to solve a problem with a complex sentence of 200+ letters with vague for the reader explanations.
 Let the unknown sentence be horizontally located.
 The reader can't solve the problem in an arbitrary manner, because the number of combinations is increased exponentially.
 Now it is convenient to facilitate the solution by linking the well known to the reader information with the complex one from the same model.
-The reader tries to find vertical words that he is conscious about like the place of KDS'1993 - Interhotel

-Sandanski...
-The more the crosspoints are, the easier is the solution of the horizontal sentence.
+The reader tries to find vertical words that he is conscious about, say 'non-stream ciphers' (=block ciphers).
+The more crossings lead to the easier solution of the horizontal sentence.
 The approach for the CROSSWORD is even easier.
-Here both the easy meanings and the difficult ones are from one domain, therefore there exists an additional help to find the final solution.
+Here both the easy meanings and difficult ones are from one domain, therefore an additional help exists to find the final solution.